d3plus/d3plus-website/_examples/d3plus-plot/shapeSort/index.md

   .y("value")
 ```

-In addition to using the [shape](https://github.com/d3plus/d3plus-plot#Plot.shape) method to define which data points should be which shapes, we need to set the X-axis to be [discrete](https://github.com/d3plus/d3plus-plot#Plot.discrete) in order for the Lines to render correctly.
-This tells d3plus that it should treat all X values as separate data points, which allows for drawing charts like Line Plots and Bar Charts.
+Next, we need to use the [shape](https://github.com/d3plus/d3plus-plot#Plot.shape) method to define which data points should be Lines and which should be Circles:

 ```js
 chart